Narcissists idealise their life with you in many manipulative covert ways, so we don’t recognise the games they play.

-Idealisation is the narcissist act of representing themselves as perfect, and better than reality, representing their life or how our life would be with them, how our life is with them better than it actually is through many gaslighting methods, from love-bombing, mirroring, future faking and false apologies.
+Idealisation is the narcissist act of representing themselves as perfect and better than reality, representing their life or how our life would be with them, how our life is with them better than it actually is through many gaslighting methods, from love-bombing, mirroring, future faking and false apologies.
 To deceive others into not knowing who the narcissist truly is.

 The narcissists love bombing can easily be mistaken for the excitement of the honeymoon period of any new relationship.
 We mistake Their excessive flattery as compliments, their generous giving of gifts as kindness, their manipulative words of affirmation as communication, not realising it’s all a game to them, a game they played with the ex, their family, their friends, games they played with us and games they’ll play with the new, as we just don’t think how they do, so we believe they are coming from the same place we are, as we don’t think like them, it takes a lot of time trying to understand and accept who they genuinely are as a person and lose the illusion of who they sold themselves to be in the idealisation or re-idealisation stages of the relationship.